-Analyst: iPhone 5 and iPad 2 to feature dual-core CPUs [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Analyst: iPhone 5 and iPad 2 to feature dual-core CPUs [UPDATED]Alex Wagner - Editorial Director of News and Content

 There's been more than a handful of rumors about just what features the iPad 2 will sport lately, and now another analyst is adding to the Apple tablet speculation.
 Ashok Kumar, analyst at Rodman & Renshaw, claims that Apple will include a dual-core CPU into the upcoming iPad successor that will help it compete against the devices like Motorola's Stingray tablet and the BlackBerry PlayBook.
 Kumar believes that we'll be seeing the dual-core 1GHz ARM Cortex A9 chip by March.
 The iPad 2 won't be the only iDevice getting a dual-core refresh, says Kumar, as he expects the iPhone 5 to get a similar treatment later in the summer of 2011.
 Finally, Kumar mentioned the Verizon iPhone: "iPhone volumes could also be maintained at the 15 million/quarter level through next year.
 The launch at Verizon could support an incremental 8 million units."